 - Golden flaxseed pizza takes 10 minutes to bake.
 You can bake it with toppings already on it.

 If you want a delicious crunchy pizza crust then you have to combine cauliflower with eggs and cheese.
 That’s because cauliflower doesn’t bind well with other ingredients.
 Golden flax seeds are the opposite.
 They are often used to replace eggs in vegan recipes because they create a gel that helps with binding.
 Flaxseed pizza dough is lactose free, dairy free, and vegan.

 Frozen cauliflower pizza often contains ultra-processed ingredients like sugar, starch, or refined oils.
 These don’t belong to a healthy diet.
 They might even make it unsuitable for the low carb diet and keto.
 Cauliflower pizza bases that use cheese instead are a lot better.
 Those are still very low in fibre and medium in protein at best.

-Flaxseeds don’t need help from any ultra-processed ingredients so the pizza crust is better suited for a healthy diet.
-Flaxseeds pizza base also contains a lot of fibre and a lot of protein which helps keep hunger away.
-If that wasn’t enough, Flaxseeds are a great source of beneficial omega-3 fats too.
+Flax seeds don’t need help from any ultra-processed ingredients so the pizza crust is better suited for a healthy diet.
+Flaxseed pizza base also contains a lot of fibre and a lot of protein which helps keep hunger away.
+If that wasn’t enough, Flaxseed is a great source of beneficial omega-3 fats too.